List of Playboy Playmates of 1958: January

 Elizabeth Ann Roberts (born August 4, 1941) is an American model.
 She was Playboy magazine's Playmate of the Month for the January 1958 issue.
 Her centerfold was photographed by Arthur James and Mike Shea, when she was 16.

 February

 Cheryl Kubert (March 11, 1938 – May 28, 1988) was an American model.
 She had a bit part in the 1957 film Pal Joey, and was Playboy magazine's Playmate of the Month for the February 1958 issue.
 Her centerfold was photographed by Mario Casilli.
 She died at the age of 50, an apparent suicide.

 March

 Zahra Norbo (born February 7, 1934) is a Swedish model.
 She was Playboy magazine's Playmate of the Month for the March 1958 issue.
 Her centerfold was photographed by Tom Caffrey.
 Norbo was Miss Sweden 1956 and a popular pin-up model in men's magazines.

 April

-Felicia Atkins (born April 5, 1937) is an Australian model.
+Felicia Atkins (born April 5, 1937 – December 8, 2016) was an Australian model.
 She was Playboy magazine's Playmate of the Month for the April 1958 issue.
 Her centerfold was photographed by Bruno Bernard and Bill Bridges.